 Oh yeah, there’s more than one million dollar pipe out there – Or, in this case, a series of pipes.
-“Earl” the skeleton pipe set is a real marvel, with beautifully sculpted glass forming a multi-piece, highly expensive, anatomically correct skeleton (admittedly with some liberties, particularly in the cranial area).
+“Earl,” the skeleton pipe set is a real marvel, with beautifully sculpted glass forming a multi-piece, highly expensive, anatomically correct skeleton (admittedly with some liberties, particularly in the cranial area).

-Held together by a custom stand that costs thousands of dollars alone, Earl is actually a collection of eight separate pipes: two dry bowl pipes in the arms & hands, with the upper legs, lower legs, torso and head each usable as water pipes or dab rigs.
-Earl was sculpted by Murray as a one-of-a-kind show piece in 2014, and he has been on display at the Milked glass and vape shop in Watertown, MA ever since.
+Held together by a custom stand that costs thousands of dollars alone, Earl is actually a collection of eight separate pipes: two dry bowl pipes in the arms & hands, with the upper legs, lower legs, torso, and head each usable as water pipes or dab rigs.
+Earl was sculpted by Murray as a one-of-a-kind showpiece in 2014, and he has been on display at the Milked glass and vape shop in Watertown, MA, ever since.

-After running tests on residue found along the interior of the cup-like relics researchers discovered traces of opiates and cannabis within (a combination that likely explains all the shouting).
+After running tests on residue found along with the interior of the cup-like relics, researchers discovered traces of opiates and cannabis within (a combination that likely explains all the shouting).
 We listed this as “Priceless” because we don’t feel historical artifacts should end up in a private collector’s hands; just like Indiana Jones would say, they belong in a museum (which, thankfully, is where these finds seem to have landed).